brand_logo

 “George Washington provided 100 shares of stock in the James River Canal Company to sustain the institution.”

-Founded over 270 years ago with support from George Washington, named after George Washington and Confederate General Robert E. Lee, who was also its president after the Civil War, Washington and Lee University is one the oldest colleges in the US.
-One of the pioneering institutions has been renamed multiple times, starting from Augustus Academy to the current Washington and Lee University in the year 1813, after the 100 shares donation by George Washington.
-The iconic Lee Chapel and Arlington House Museum, which is dedicated to the life and legacy of Robert E. Lee, stands as a testimony of the good work in America even during the period of unrest and wars, both outside and within the US.
+Founded over 270 years ago with support from George Washington, named after George Washington and Confederate General Robert E. Lee, who was also its president after the Civil War, Washington and Lee University is the oldest university in American continent.
+One of the pioneering institutions, it has been renamed multiple times, starting from Augustus Academy to the current Washington and Lee University in 1813, after the 100 shares donation by George Washington.
 John W. Davis from this university served as a U.S. Ambassador to the UK.

 10. Columbia University